 Living near the sea has its advantages, but for hardware it poses a constant challenge.
-The sea breeze, laden with salts and humidity, accelerates oxidation on pins and metal slots of any device.
-This process, known as galvanic corrosion, can render connections useless within months if no measures are taken.
-It is not a manufacturing defect; it is the chemistry of the environment acting on unprotected metals.
+The sea breeze, laden with salts and humidity, accelerates oxidation in pins and metal slots of any device.
+This process, known as galvanic corrosion, can render connections unusable in months if no measures are taken.
+It's not a factory defect; it's the chemistry of the environment acting on unprotected metals.

 Corrosion mechanism in coastal electronic connectors ⚡